jewertow/istio-playground/tunneling-outbound-traffic-vms/README.md

-## Tunneling outbound traffic with Istio
+## Tunneling outbound traffic with Istio on Kubernetes and external VMs

 This repository contains my scripts and configs to develop and test Istio [tunneling API](https://istio.io/latest/docs/reference/config/networking/destination-rule/#TrafficPolicy-TunnelSettings).